How Free Apps Generate Revenue: Strategies for Success

 - Non-renewing subscriptions

-- Auto renewing subscriptions
+- Auto renew

 So the coin example would fall under the consumable category.